Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 written_2/travel_guides/berlitz1/WhereToMadeira.txt
 `

+In this new command the search for the word vista is narrowed into the `berlitz1` directory within travel guides.
+The command therefore allows the user to search subdirectories for relevant or irrelavant information within it to assess content of specific files rather than the entire directory at once.
+The command returns whch files within `berlitz` have the word "vista," making the printed output much more manageable and specific to the directory.

 ## grep -rc

 The command `grep rc` recursively searches files for a pattern and returns the count of lines with that pattern.
 The `-r` aspect triggers the recursion, while the `-c` is responsible for listing the count.
 Running the command returns the count of lines with the target word specified.
 The command is written as `grep -rc "<target_word>" <file_path>`.
 To learn directly about `grep -rc` you can read [this source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) that I referenced.